The FMCSA will conduct a study on excessive commuting by commercial drivers and consider how it may contribute to driver fatigue.

 The ELD mandate is just around the corner.
 Carriers would need electronic logging devices to comply with the upcoming mandate.

-Other than compliance, however, electronic logging devices will also decrease driver fatigue and increase road safety.
+Other than compliance, however, electronic logging devices may also decrease driver fatigue and increase road safety.
 Moreover, ELDs also have several other fleet management benefits, e.g., reduced paperwork, reduced administrative burden, minimizing fuel wastage, easier vehicle management, and increased efficiency.